sampsyo/cs6120/content/blog/2019-12-20-Internal-Function-Memoization/index.md

 <img src="memo.png" style="max-width: 100%" >

-Note: We keep the function header the same in order to more easily swap out invocations to fibonacci outside the function with our generated function.
+Note: We keep the function header the same in order to more easily swap out invocations to Fibonacci outside the function with our generated function.

 ### New Code Generation
 To minimize changes to the overall code structure, we delete all blocks and instructions inside the original recursive function and insert our new instructions.